Mashweb/docker-project/README.md

 DOCKERHUB_USERNAME="The name you registred with" ACCESS_TOKEN="The token saved before"

-# Login into Docker Hub.
+# Login to Docker Hub.
 It is required to have permissions to
 # publish the image.
 docker login -u $DOCKERHUB_USERNAME -p $ACCESS_TOKEN

-# This login might print "WARNING!
+# The login might print "WARNING!
 Using --password via the CLI
 # is insecure.
-Use --password-stdin."
+In that case, use --password-stdin."

-# Perform the multi-arch build, the --push flag will automatically
+# Perform the multi-arch build.
+The --push flag will automatically
 # push the image to Docker Hub.
 docker buildx build \
     --platform linux/amd64,linux/arm64      \